 Correlation is one of those things, if you were absent that day in statistics class, you should learn it now.
 It will help you become a better investor.
 As I mentioned in my previous post Asset Allocation for Retirement; I want to minimize my risks, yet maximize my returns.
 It sounds paradoxical, but it’s true.
-It’s one of the main tenants of the modern portfolio theory (MPT for short).
+It’s one of the main tenets of the modern portfolio theory (MPT for short).
 When invested via the MPT way, your investments over the long term (20 – 30 years) get closer to what pension funds consider the average returns of 8%.
 When one sector zigs, I want another asset class that zags.
 The net effect is your investment returns are more stable.
 The Wall Street Journal published yesterday an excellent article on the different asset classes, and their correlation to the often benchmarked S&P 500.
 I suggest you read and learn from it.
 I would like to add a few comments of my own.

 With the interactive graphs from the WSJ article, it shows what other research papers have shown and what anecdotally people have suspected.
 We are becoming increasingly an interconnected world.
 Not only with things like the Internet, cell phones and Facebook, but with commerce.
 The commerce that occurs in the United States affects China, as China also affects the United States.
 It was said at one point (as late as the early 90’s) that if you invest in the European stock market (MSCI index) that you would be somewhat insulated from shocks in the US stock market.
 This is definitely no longer the case.
 In addition, their interactive graph shows, unless you held cash 2007-2009, you took a hit on your investments.
 Typical investments that had either inverse or zero correlation to the S&P 500 shot up to close to 0.50 correlation.
 A 1.00 correlation means the asset class moves lock-step as if you invested in a single asset.
 A negative 1.00 correlation means it moved in the reverse direction, and a 0.00 correlation means it’s independent of the asset.
 Some may say this shows MPT is dead because of the correlation, and I disagree.
 My observations are: